-The teaching methodology of this course is based on experiential learning and focuses on developing the student's Spanish basic communication skills in the cultural context of Spain through two main aspects:
+The teaching methodology of this course is based on experiential learning and focuses on developing the student's Italian communication skills through two main aspects:

-- 1. Interaction with Spanish speaking people in everyday situations and during field activities. - 2.
+- 1. Interaction with Italian-speaking people in everyday situations and during field activities. - 2.
 Participation in classroom activities through individual and group presentations, participation in panel discussions and role-play activities.